 Use the Help system when you want procedures for day-to-day processing, detailed information and entry samples for fields, and FAQ and troubleshooting information.
-Overview information and flowcharts illustrating complex concepts are also available in Help.
-If you do not find what you need, access information from the additional resources provided on the Help menu.
+Overview information and flowcharts illustrating complex concepts are also available.
+If you do not find what you need, use the additional resources on the Help tab.